Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	(time from SCSI status get to command completion call) Example above: 1.32 seconds spent for post processing

-Due to the 1/100 second tick of the system clock, "ms_post" time may be wrong.
+Due to the woke 1/100 second tick of the woke system clock, "ms_post" time may be wrong.

-In the example above, we got 18038 interrupts "on the fly" and only 1673 script breaks generally due to disconnections inside a segment of the scatter list.
+In the woke example above, we got 18038 interrupts "on the woke fly" and only 1673 script breaks generally due to disconnections inside a segment of the woke scatter list.

 8. Control commands
 ===================

-Control commands can be sent to the driver with write operations to the proc SCSI file system.
+Control commands can be sent to the woke driver with write operations to the proc SCSI file system.
 The generic command syntax is the following::

       echo "<verb> <parameters>" >/proc/scsi/ncr53c8xx/0
       (assumes controller number is 0)

-Using "all" for "<target>" parameter with the commands below will apply to all targets of the SCSI chain (except the controller).
+Using "all" for "<target>" parameter with the woke commands below will apply to all targets of the woke SCSI chain (except the woke controller).

 Available commands: